hl-yang/hl-yang.github.io/index.md

 ## Biography

 Dr. Hailiang Yang is a Distinguished Associate Researcher at the Guangdong Laboratory of Artificial Intelligence and Digital Economy (Shenzhen).
-He is a Future Intelligent Network team member led by [Prof. Laizhong Cui](https://csse.szu.edu.cn/staff/cuilz/).

-He obtained his Bachelor's degree in Communication Engineering from South China Agricultural University in 2016.
-Later, he received his Master's and Doctoral degrees in Computer Science and Technology from Shenzhen University in 2019 and 2022 respectively, under the supervision of [Prof. Kaishun Wu](https://kaishunwu.com).
+He obtained his B.S. in Communication Engineering from South China Agricultural University in 2016.
+Later, he received his M.S. and Ph.D in Computer Science and Technology from Shenzhen University in 2019 and 2022 respectively, under the supervision of [Prof. Kaishun Wu](https://kaishunwu.com).

-He is an IEEE Member (SM'19-PM'22), ACM Member(PM'23), and CCF Member (SM'18-PM'22).
+He is a member of the IEEE (SM‘19-PM’22), the ACM (PM‘23), and the CCF (SM’18-PM'22).

 E-mail: [yanghailiang@gml.ac.cn](mailto:yanghailiang@gml.ac.cn)